alexfru/SmallerC/readme.txt

 Code generation for MIPS CPUs is also supported (primarily for RetroBSD).

-The core compiler is capable of compiling its own source code.
+The compiler is capable of compiling itself.

-You can fully recompile the core compiler only with itself and NASM for the x86 platform (no linker is necessary).

 The core compiler comes with a linker and a compiler driver (the driver invokes the core compiler, the assembler, and the linker and supports